Russian Film Crew Wraps Space Station Shoot and Returns to Earth

 A Russian actress and film director landed near Russia’s spaceflight base in Kazakhstan after 12 days in orbit.Full Article

-A Russian actor and a film director making the first move film in space returned to Earth on Sunday after spending 12 days on the..
+Today, a Russian actress and a director along with a cosmonaut returned to Earth in Kazakhstan after spending 12 days in the ISS..

 Russia reportedly wanted to beat Tom Cruise to space as he plans to also shoot a film on the International Space Station.